mbestavros/mbestavros.github.io/README.md

 ## Credits

+- [Eleventy](https://github.com/11ty/eleventy/) for a fantastic static site generator
+- @TartanLlama's [Github Action](https://github.com/TartanLlama/actions-eleventy/) for deploying Eleventy to Github Pages
+- [Material Components for the Web](https://github.com/material-components/material-components-web) for the lovely UX I use so extensively
 - [Webpack](https://webpack.js.org/) for bundling and compiling SCSS/JS
-- @TartanLlama's [Github Action](https://github.com/TartanLlama/actions-eleventy/) for deploying Eleventy to Github Pages